studentmediene/podkast.radiorevolt.no/HOWTO.md

 ## Monitor logs ##

-Run `tail -f data/application.log` in a terminal window (when in the application directory).
+Run `tail -F data/application.log` in a terminal window (when in the application directory).
+Replace `application.log` with `application.warnings.log` to see only warnings and errors.

 ## Application complains about Permission denied ##

 Try running the following:

-`sudo chown -R podprod data webserver/static/images`
+`sudo chown -R podprod data src/static/images`

 Replace `podprod` with whatever user is used to run the application.